 Pick one small goal and one big goal to focus on for a start.
 Often, we can't realise our goals because we might have too many.
 Sometimes, the goal is too big or unrealistic and, because we don't have much experience, we end up losing our way.
 Look at the list of things you value, and choose two goals that align with what you want.
 Once you see yourself achieving each small goal, you'll gain the momentum and motivation to set and achieve even bigger ones.
 The goal here is: one small step at a time.

 Knowing where you stand financially is a great way to start setting realistic goals and work towards reaching them.
 As hard as it might be to thoroughly go through your financial status, it's a process that will give you the best picture of your financial decisions so far, where you can turn things around, and the goals that are most realistic considering your budget.
 The key here is: be honest with yourself as you review your finances.
 Ask yourself some tough questions and know where you stand.
 At the end, you’ll be able to know whether your goals are sustainable or not.

 - Create SMART Goals

 These are goals that are Specific, Measurable, Actionable, Realistic and Timely.
-If your goal is to save R 10 000 by the end of 2020, for example, you can break up that number into smaller parts and give yourself steps each month to cut costs and save.
+If your goal is to save R 10 000 by the end of the year, for example, you can break up that number into smaller parts and give yourself steps each month to cut costs and save.